How to Prepare for a Recorded Statement or Examination Under Oath

 Unlike a recorded statement — which is typically a phone call — an examination under oath is conducted in person.
 It is normally held at an attorney's office: either the insurer's defense attorney's office or, in some cases, the insured's attorney's office.
 The insurer's attorney asks the questions.
 A court reporter transcribes the proceedings.
 The insured's attorney is present and on the record.

-If you receive an EUO demand, you should retain an attorney.
-The insurer's attorney will be asking questions designed to create a record, and you need someone in your corner who understands the process and can protect your rights during the examination.
-The insured is entitled to receive a copy of the transcript or recording of the examination under oath.
+An insured who receives an EUO demand should consider retaining an attorney.
+The insurer's attorney will be asking questions designed to create a record, and having counsel present helps protect the insured's position during the examination.
+Most carriers will provide the insured with a copy of the EUO transcript or recording on request.

 EUO demands are most common in claims involving: